Notes/Stacks: Last In, First Out

 Array-Backed Stack

 The most common implementation uses a dynamic array.
-A top index tracks the position of the topmost element.
+A top index tracks the topmost element.
 Pushing increments top and writes to that slot.
 Popping reads from top and decrements it.
-When the array fills up, it doubles in capacity, just like a standard dynamic array.
+When the array fills up, it doubles in capacity.

-This approach is cache-friendly because elements are stored contiguously in memory.
-Most languages' built-in stacks use this strategy: JavaScript arrays with push/pop, Python lists, Java's ArrayDeque.
+This approach is cache-friendly because elements are stored contiguously.
+Most languages use this strategy: JavaScript arrays with push/pop, Python lists, Java's ArrayDeque.

 Linked-List-Backed Stack

-Alternatively, you can implement a stack as a singly linked list where push inserts at the head and pop removes from the head.
-Each operation is $O(1)$ with no amortization needed, since there's no resizing.
-The trade-off is pointer overhead per element and poor cache locality due to scattered heap allocations.
+Alternatively, a singly linked list where push inserts at the head and pop removes from the head.
+Each operation is strict $O(1)$ with no amortization.
+The trade-off is pointer overhead per element and poor cache locality.

 The Call Stack

-Every running program has a call stack managed by the operating system.
-When a function is called, a new stack frame is pushed containing the function's local variables, parameters, and the return address (where to resume after the function completes).
+Every running program has a call stack managed by the OS.
+When a function is called, a new stack frame is pushed containing local variables, parameters, and the return address.
 When the function returns, its frame is popped.

 Expression Evaluation with Stacks